-Academic Writer helps instructors support students through the process of writing papers in courses that require APA Style\.
+Academic Writer PVs tool for tauching and learning effective writing Academic Writer helps instructors support students through the process of writing papers in courses that require APA Style.
 This unparalleled, cloud-based suite of instructional resources helps students with research, paper structure and formatting so educators can focus on teaching their core discipline.
 Sign up for a free educator trial at aw.apa.org/events-sp22